 The tax treatment of unitholders and us (including the Irish and U.S. federal income tax treatment) depends in some instances on determinations of fact and interpretations of complex provisions of applicable tax law for which no clear precedent or authority may be available.
 You should be aware that our tax position is not free from doubt, and that applicable tax rules are generally subject to review by persons involved in the legislative process and the relevant tax authorities, which could result in revised interpretations of established concepts, statutory changes, revisions to regulations and other modifications and interpretations.
 The present tax treatment of an investment in our units and of our operations may be modified by administrative, legislative or judicial interpretation at any time, and any such action may affect investments and commitments previously made.
-No ruling will be sought from the any relevant tax authorities will not challenge any of our tax positions and that such challenge would not succeed.
+No ruling will be sought from the any relevant tax authority regarding any of the tax issues discussed herein, and no assurance can be given that the relevant tax authorities will not challenge any of our tax positions and that such challenge would not succeed.
 If any such position is successfully challenged, our tax liabilities could materially increase, which would have an adverse effect on our profitability, cash flows and the value of your investment in our units.

 There have been significant changes both made and proposed to international tax laws that increase the complexity, burden and cost of tax compliance for all multinational groups.
-The Organization for Economic Co-operation and Development ("OECD") is continuously considering recommendations for changes to existing tax laws.
+The Organization for Economic Co-operation and Development is continuously considering recommendations for changes to existing tax laws.
 Any such changes could have a material and adverse effect on our profitability, cash flows and the value of your investment in our units.
 We expect to continue to monitor these and other developments in international tax law.